Find Arizona Substance Abuse Treatment Centers

 Inpatient vs Outpatient Drug Rehab in Arizona

 When attempting to get sober, the first few days are critical.
 Inpatient drug rehab is a great starting point for anyone looking to get sober.
-Going to an inpatient facility removes the individual’s access to drugs and alcohol, allowing the individual to develop 30, 60, or even 90 days of clean time; inpatient rehab is recommended for individuals who do not have a strong support system or have a history of relapsing.
-This is why drug rehab centers in Arizona offer differing levels of care for their clients.
+Going to inpatient programs removes the individual’s access to drugs and alcohol, allowing the individual to develop 30, 60, or even 90 days of clean time; inpatient rehab is recommended for individuals who do not have a strong support system or have a history of relapsing.
+This is why drug rehab centers in Arizona offer differing levels of quality care and evidence-based practices for their clients.

 Outpatient drug rehab is available at a variety of locations, including clinics, healthcare providers’ offices, and local health departments.
-Outpatient rehab can be a blessing for someone who cannot be away from their jobs, school, or family obligations for months at a time; there are a number of outpatient substance use disorder treatment centers in Arizona, but it is better to begin with inpatient treatment when possible.
+Outpatient rehab can be a blessing for someone who cannot be away from their jobs, school, or family obligations for months at a time; there are many outpatient substance use disorder treatment centers in Arizona, but it is often better to begin with inpatient treatment when possible.

 Understanding Your Treatment Options